-The first interest in aircraft for military purposes was expressed in 1928 and two years later the Dominican government sent the first cadets to the Escuela de Aviacion at Campo de Colombia, Cuba.
-The Arma de Aviación del Ejército Nacional was formed in 1932 and marked the official birth of Dominican Military Aviation.
-On January 1st, 1936 the Destacamento de Aviacion del Ejército Nacional was created at Miraflores.
+The Arma de Aviación del Ejército Nacional was formed in 1932 and marked the official birth of military aviation.
 Until the Dominican Republic declared war to the Axis powers in 1942 only limited operations took place.
-Whilst granting the United States base facilities in the country more equipment was received under lend-lease contract.
-Well known types of aircraft like the AT-6 Texan, PT-17 Kaydet and BT-13 Vultee.
+Whilst granting the United States base facilities in the country more equipment was received like the AT-6 Texan, PT-17 Kaydet and BT-13 Vultee.
 Strongman Trujillo obtained Mosquito's and Beaufighters from the United Kingdom and later, US aircraft deliveries rose with a large number of AT-6 Texans and ten , P-38 Lightnings.

-The air arm of the army revived in October 2002, with the formation of the Escuadrón de Caballeria Aérea.
-Light Robinson helicopters were obtained, being used for pilot training as well as patrol flights along the Haitian border.
-Eight ex-US Army OH-58A/C Kiowas were delivered in 2003, enhancing the force's growing capabilities.
-The main base is La Isabela near Santo Domingo, but other bases are in use as well.
+The air arm of the army was revived in October 2002, with the formation of the Escuadrón de Caballeria Aérea.
+Robinson helicopters were obtained, followed by eight ex-US Army OH-58A/C Kiowas in 2003, enhancing the force's growing capabilities.
+The main base is La Isabela near Santo Domingo.